anaximeno/PySiCa/README.md

 ## Python Simple Calculator - PySiCa

-This is a base idea of a calculator made in python, it could be the backend of a real calculator software.
+This is a basic idea of a calculator made in python, it could be the backend of a real calculator software.

 ### About